 From 2019 through 2022, the Compensation Committee retained Korn Ferry ("KF") to advise on compensation practices for our executive officers, including each NEO.
 Specifically, KF was engaged to review our compensation peer group and our compensation structure for our executive officers, develop and recommend targets for our executive compensation program by analyzing the compensation structures of our peer group companies and market trends, and provide advice to the Compensation Committee on our executive compensation structure and program based on KF's analysis.
 KF was also engaged to separately review the compensation arrangements applicable to employees at the director level and above, and the non-employee, independent directors of the Board.
-The Compensation Committee, in consultation with KF, decided to continue in 2022 the executive compensation structure suggested by KF in 2018, as the Compensation Committee and experienced executives who are motivated to achieve or exceed our short-term and long-term corporate goals.
+The Compensation Committee, in consultation with KF, decided to continue in 2022 the executive compensation structure suggested by KF in 2018, as the Compensation Committee determined that the program remained effective in achieving our objectives of retaining talented and experienced executives who are motivated to achieve or exceed our short-term and long-term corporate goals.